imsardine/dev-notes/docs/make.md

         Likewise, you can use `unexport` by itself to tell make not to export variables by default.
 Since this is THE DEFAULT BEHAVIOR, you would only need to do this if `export` had been used by itself earlier (in an included makefile, perhaps).
 You cannot use `export` and `unexport` by themselves to have variables exported for some recipes and not for others.
 The last `export` or `unexport` directive that appears by itself determines the behavior for the ENTIRE RUN of `make`.

-        看來要 export 哪些 varible 並不是在 `export` 當下決定的，`export`/`unexport` 只是調整模式，在呼叫 subprocess 的當下，才會決定哪些 variable 要以 environment variables 的型式傳進去。
+        看來要 export 哪些 varible 並不是在 `export` 該行決定的，`export`/`unexport` 只是調整模式，在呼叫 subprocess 的當下，才會決定哪些 variable 要以 environment variables 的型式傳進去。

       - As a special feature, the variable `MAKELEVEL` is changed when it is passed down from level to level.
 This variable’s value is a string which is the depth of the level as a decimal number.
 The value is ‘`0`’ for the top-level `make`; ‘`1`’ for a sub-`make`, ‘`2`’ for a sub-sub-`make`, and so on.
 The incrementation happens when `make` sets up the environment for a recipe.

         The main use of `MAKELEVEL` is to test it in a conditional directive (see Conditional Parts of Makefiles); this way you can write a makefile that behaves one way if RUN RECURSIVELY and another way if run directly by you.

+        實務上有什麼應用 ??

-      - You can use the variable `MAKEFILES` to cause all sub-`make` commands to USE ADDITIONAL MAKEFILES ??.
+      - You can use the variable `MAKEFILES` to cause all sub-`make` commands to USE ADDITIONAL MAKEFILES.
 The value of `MAKEFILES` is a whitespace-separated list of file names.
 This variable, if defined in the outer-level makefile, is passed down through the environment; then it serves as a list of extra makefiles for the sub-`make` to read before the usual or specified ones.
 See The Variable `MAKEFILES`.

+        在 `Makefile` 外要再 include 哪些檔案 ??

 ## Target-specific Variable ??